-At times, I have a problem with clenching my teeth when I sleep, causing sore gums, grinding away of the tooth surface, pain in my jaws, pain in my face and even a stiff neck.
+Just about every night, I have a problem with clenching my teeth and tightening my jaw when I sleep — causing sore gums, grinding away of tooth surfaces, pain in my jaw, soreness around my eyes and even a stiff neck and shoulders.

 It’s a bit unpleasant.

-My bad pillow could be to blame — or it could just be an inherited condition since my mother always complained of headaches.
+My bad pillow or aging mattress could be to blame, I suppose — or it could be an inherited condition since my mother always complained of headaches.
 It might be something else entirely.

-A doctor or dentist might not agree with me, but I believe my tight jaws are at least partially a symptom of spiritual rather than physical problems.
+A doctor or dentist might not agree with me, but I believe my tight jaws are at least partly a symptom of a spiritual or emotional condition rather than physical problems.
 Clenched teeth perhaps signify an unsettled life.
 The problem, I believe, is often as much about stress and uncertainty as about misaligned teeth and previous injuries to my face and jaw.

-Here are a few things I’ve found that helps me live a life that doesn’t need to be chewed over during the night.
+Here are 5 things that I’ve found help me live a life that doesn’t need to be chewed over during the night.
 Would they help you with whatever symptoms complicate your life?

 1. Breathing more than I have to.
-Breathing is necessary for life, but deep breathing is a rarely practiced exercise that releases tensions of all sorts.
+Breathing is necessary for life, but deep breathing is a commonly recommended exercise that releases tensions of all sorts.

 2. Going outside more than I have to.
 I don’t do it enough, but there’s always something amazing outside that takes my mind away from my problems.

 3. Working less than I have to.
-I’m often motivated to keep moving, but in most cases, stopping early, quitting sooner and working better is the best course of action.
+I’m often motivated to keep moving, but in most cases, stopping my work earlier than I want and doing something else is the best course of action.

 4. Walking whether I’m going somewhere or not.
 It’s the best exercise for body and mind, I think, and I’m not interested in being convinced otherwise.

 5. Living better than I should be.
-I never seem to have enough money despite being abundant and resourceful, but many of life’s finer things — like parks, the best museums and downtown sidewalks — are available free for public use.
+I never seem to have an excess supply of money despite being abundantly resourceful, but many of life’s finer things — like parks, the best museums and most sidewalks — are available free for public use.

-Maybe my list is a bit too complicated, however.
+But maybe my list is a bit too complicated.

 When I remember to do that, I don’t have a care in the world.